-We also noted certain matters that we reported to management of the Sequatchie/Bledsoe County Landfill in separate communications.
+We also noted certain matters that we reported to management of the landfill in a separate communication.

 This report is intended solely for the information and use of the Board of Directors and management and is not intended to be and should not be used by anyone other than these specified parties.